For more Doom 3 benchmarks, please read

 On Friday Aspyr Media Inc. announced that its Macintosh conversion of id Software’s first person shooter Doom 3 had

-and was expected to begin shipping in mid-March.
+gone gold master and was expected to begin shipping in mid-March.
 We’ve spent the past few days with that GM, playing it on one of the fastest Mac gaming rigs you buy right now, and we’ve got some numbers to share with you.
 The results are eye-opening.

 So what’s the big deal?

 If you’re not a hardcore gamer, you may be wondering why we’re making such a big deal out of this one game.
 It’s a good question, and the answer is because it’s not just about this one game.

 Doom 3 is bound to sell a lot of copies — id Software is hugely respected by gamers and the PC version of this game has had a lot of exposure during its development over the past few years.
 In fact, you may remember that id Software’s own John Carmack several years ago took the Macworld Expo keynote stage with Steve Jobs, in Tokyo, Japan, to demonstrate the core technology that powers this game.